antoniohf/DBMockTest/README.md

-# DBMockTest
+# DataBase mocking tests

-This was just a simple test to see how JOOQ jdbc mocks work.
+This is a simple test to have a reference on how different DataBase mocking libraries work.

-Beware this is done on Java 7 and uses an old version of JOOQ due to Java 7 compatibility (we all love legacy code, right?! :) ).
+# JOOQ

+Mocks databse connection.